 - Herb potency assured through High Performance Thin Layer Chromatography (HPTLC) analysis.

-The whole plant contains cardiotonic glycosides, the most important of which are gratioline and gratiosoline.
-The plant has heart stimulating, diuretic, and purgative properties.
+The whole plant contains cardiotonic glycosides and has heart-stimulating, diuretic, and purgative properties.

-Its use is reserved for the cases in which there is intolerance of the foxglove’s active components.
-Hedge hyssop has the advantage that its cardiotonic glycosides do not accumulate in the body, unlike those of foxglove.
+It is used only in cases of intolerance to foxglove’s active components.
+Hedge hyssop has the advantage that, unlike foxglove, its cardiotonic glycosides do not accumulate in the body.

 Hedge Hyssop Scientific Facts